Averexs/Scripts/README.md

 # Scripts

-A few scripts that i've written to help install docker quickly on Debian or Ubuntu.
+A few scripts that i've written to help quickly install Docker on Debian or Ubuntu.

 Debian: